2.2 Information Sharing

 “Practitioners should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children’s social care (e.g. they are being supported as a child in need or have a child protection plan).
 Practitioners should be alert to sharing important information about any adults with whom that child has contact, which may impact the child’s safety or welfare.

-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children, which must always be the paramount concern..”
-(Working Together 2018)
+The Data Protection Act 2018 and General Data Protection Regulations (GDPR) do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

 Key Points for Workers when Sharing Information